Niloy333/eegFloss/README.md

 <sup>#</sup>Developer
 <sup>$</sup>Supervisor

-**This program is provided *as is*, without any warranties, express or implied.
+**This program is provided *as is*, without any warranties, express or implied.**

-It is free to use, modify, and integrate with other non-commercial packages and services, provided that appropriate credit is given.**
+**eegFloss is free to use, modify, and integrate with other non-commercial packages and services, provided that appropriate credit is given.**

 For questions, assistance, or further information: [contact the developer](mailto:niloy.sikder@donders.ru.nl)